 The dog bowl is used to feed or to provide our dogs with water.
 If it was up to the dog then it would probably be perfectly fine for him to eat his food directly from the ground.

-That a dog should eat from the bowl is a human idea and has a lot to do with our demand for cleanliness and hygiene.
+That a dog should eat from a bowl is a human idea and has a lot to do with our demand for cleanliness and hygiene.
 Imagine cleaning the floor or carpet every time your dog munches on his favorite dog food.

 In general, the size of the bowl in diameter and rim height should be adjusted to the size and amount of food for the dog.
 The choice in shape and color is completely up to personal taste.
 There is a limitless selection on the market right now.